vifro/Multi_Channel_attribution/README.md

   * Multi_Channel_attribution_final.ipynb, example on how to use and display CIU values used for attribution.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+Donwload the specified packages.

 ### Prerequisites

-What things you need to install the software and how to install them

 ```
-- Python 3.x
+- Python >=3.x
-- Tensorflow > 1.15
+- Tensorflow >= 1.15.0
-- keras
+- keras >= 2.2.4
+- Numpy >= 2.7.0
 - Google Colaboratory or jupyter notebook
 ```

 ### Installing

-A testrun can be viewed in the notebook Multi_Channel_Attribution_Final.ipynb,
+A testrun can be viewed in the notebook Multi_Channel_Attribution_Final.ipynb after the system requiremenst have been met

-## Running the tests

-Explain how to run the automated tests for this system

-### Break down into end to end tests